Staying the course: Locating equilibria of dynamical systems on Riemannian manifolds defined by point-clouds: Abstract

 \section{Abstract}

-We introduce a method to successively locate equilibria (steady states) of dynamical systems on Riemannian manifolds.
-The manifolds need not be characterized by an atlas or by the zeros of a smooth map.
+{ We introduce a method to successively locate equilibria (steady states) of dynamical systems on Riemannian manifolds.
+The manifolds need not be characterized by an \emph{a priori} known atlas or by the zeros of a smooth map.
 Instead, they can be defined by point-clouds and sampled as needed through an iterative process.
 If the manifold is an Euclidean space, our method follows \emph{isoclines}, curves along which the direction of the vector field $X$ is constant.
-For a generic vector field $X$, isoclines are smooth curves and every equilibrium is a limit point of isoclines.
+For a generic vector field $X$, isoclines are smooth curves and every equilibrium lies on isoclines.
 We generalize the definition of isoclines to Riemannian manifolds through the use of parallel transport: generalized isoclines are curves along which the directions of $X$ are parallel transports of each other.
 As in the Euclidean case, generalized isoclines of generic vector fields $X$ are smooth curves that connect equilibria of $X$.
+Our algorithm can be regarded as an extension of the method of Newton trajectories to the manifold setting when the manifold is unknown. \\

-Our work is motivated by computational statistical mechanics, specifically high dimensional (stochastic) differential equations that model the dynamics of molecular systems.
-Often, these dynamics concentrate near low-dimensional manifolds and have transitions (sadddle points with a single unstable direction) between metastable equilibria We employ iteratively sampled data and isoclines to locate these saddle points.
-Coupling a black-box sampling scheme (\emph{e.g.,} Markov chain Monte Carlo) with manifold learning techniques (diffusion maps in the case presented here), we show that our method reliably locates equilibria of $X$.
+This work is motivated by computational statistical mechanics, specifically high dimensional (stochastic) differential equations that model the dynamics of molecular systems.
+Often, these dynamics concentrate near low-dimensional manifolds and have transitions (saddle points with a single unstable direction) between metastable equilibria.
+We employ iteratively sampled data and isoclines to locate these saddle points.
+Coupling a black-box sampling scheme (\emph{e.g.,} Markov chain Monte Carlo) with manifold learning techniques (diffusion maps in the case presented here), we show that our method reliably locates equilibria of $X$. }